Nourbh17/HotelReviewsSentimentAnalysis_BigData/README.md

 [Intidhar Ben Hnia](https://github.com/intidharr)

-In this project we made a pipeline to process two Hotels Databases from Kaggle.
+In this project we made a pipeline to process two Hotels Datasets from Kaggle.

 link :